ejpaari/moar-gl/README.md

 # moar-gl

-A simple graphics engine / sandbox which utilizes OpenGL 4.x and C++11
+A simple graphics engine / sandbox which utilizes OpenGL 4.x and C++11.
+The emphasis is on implementing and learning graphic features.
+Other features (such as multiple cameras) are implemented when needed.

-### Features:
+### Grahpic features:
 - Multi-pass forward rendering with ambient pass
 - Diffuse, normal, bump and specular mapping
 - Real-time hard shadows
 - Point and directional lighting
+- Bloom
-- Bloom & HDR
+- HDR
 - Custom post-processing shaders
 - Frustum culling (bounding sphere)
 - Skybox